-The Fair Labor Standards Act (FLSA) mandates overtime premium pay for most U.S. workers, but a lack of variation in the rule has made it difficult to assess its impacts on hours worked.
+The Fair Labor Standards Act (FLSA) mandates overtime premium pay for most U.S. workers, but a lack of variation in the rule has made it difficult to assess its impact on hours worked.
 I use bunching observed at 40 hours in a new administrative dataset of weekly paychecks to estimate this effect.
-To do so, I develop a generalized framework in which bunching at a choice-set kink is informative about reduced form causal effects, nesting existing approaches and abstracting them from underlying structural models.
+To do so, I develop a framework in which bunching at a choice-set kink is informative about causal effects in a way that is robust across underlying structural models, generalizing previous approaches.
 Under a non-parametric shape constraint on the distribution of hours and flexible assumptions on choice, a local average treatment effect among bunchers is partially identified.
-The bounds are informative in the overtime context and suggest that covered workers in the U.S. work an average of at least half an hour less as a result of the FLSA mandate, in weeks that they do work at least 40 hours.
-This estimate corresponds to a wage elasticity of hours demand of -0.04.
+The bounds are informative in the overtime context and suggest that covered hourly workers in the U.S. work an average of at least half an hour less as a result of the FLSA mandate, in weeks that they do work at least 40 hours.
+This delivers an estimate of the wage elasticity of hours demand of -0.04.